PRTGN-Development-Team/.github/profile/README.md

 Provide what you would like to help with and a demonstration of your coding capibility.
 You may not use fully AI code as a demonstration of your ability.

+We are currently looking for people who can use Rust.
+This project is ment to be all Rust, for web development HTML / CSS / Javascript is fine, though idealy would be switched to Rust, Yew, and Tailwind CSS.

 ### Dedication

 If we notice you continusosly giving helpful information and or providing helpful code and sugestions, we may ask you if you wish to join the PRTGN Development Team.